 Whilst in practice I am a CBT therapist, I believe that with therapy, there is no ‘one size fits all’ approach and that every client requires an experience of therapy that is personal to their needs.
 Although I work mainly within the model of CBT, I will often draw on techniques from other established therapies in order to tailor the treatment to your individual needs.

-I have achieved a Bachelor of Science degree in Psychology and I am currently in my final year of study for a Master of Science degree in Cognitive Behavioural Therapy.
-As such I will achieve full accreditation in July 2020.
+I have achieved a Bachelor of Science degree in Psychology and a Master of Science degree in Cognitive Behavioural Therapy.

-Trainee Member of the British Association for Behavioural and Cognitive Psychotherapies (Reg.)
+Accredited Member of the British Association for Behavioural and Cognitive Psychotherapies.

 Graduate Member of the British Psychological Society